 “There have been many design features which have contributed to Range Rover’s unique aesthetic,” McGovern adds.
 “I’d start with the 50/50 glass-to-body relationship, born out of functionality and offering a seemingly endless view out on the world.
 Secondly, the split tailgate has always been a hallmark of Range Rover — allowing ease of loading but also a viewing platform for events and seating for picnics.

 “And, finally, that floating roof — which evolved as a consequence of the rear pillar being covered in black vinyl.
 They couldn’t achieve the finish they needed at the time, so the floating pillar was created by default.
 And Range Rover came to define a whole new segment: the luxury SUV”.

 Range Rover also has a strong link to the Royal Family.
 Even before the luxury nameplate rolled onto the scene, the British monarchy had a penchant for Land Rovers — the brand was granted a Royal Warrant by King George VI in 1951.

 Indeed, as soon as the Range Rover launched, the Royal Family acquired a handful of the three-door models, and the Queen even took a white model on a state visit to Zambia in 1970 — mere months after the car had launched.
-Two years ago, an olive green model that features a large sunroof and was delivered to Windsor Castle on August 13, 1975, sold at auction for $130,000.
+Three years ago, an olive green model that features a large sunroof and was delivered to Windsor Castle on August 13, 1975, sold at auction for $130,000.

 We shouldn’t be surprised that the Queen is a fan of the brand.
 Who isn’t?
 The Range Rover Classic, especially, has the sort of boxy charm and angular attractiveness that’ll keep it in car enthusiasts’ good books forever.
 You can see that from the money that passes hands between buyers — especially for immaculate early models.